HyacinthBots/LilyBot/docs/commands.md

 	* `channel-of-message` - The channel of the message - Optional Channel
 	* `timestamp` - Whether to timestamp the embed or not.
 Embeds only - Optional Boolean

+---
 #### Command name: `status set`
-* **Description**: Set a custom status for Lily.
+**Description**: Set a custom status for Lily.
-* Required Member Permissions: Administrator
+Required Member Permissions: Administrator

 * **Arguments**:
 	* `presence` - The new value Lily's presence should be set to - String

+---
 #### Command name: `status reset`
-* **Description**: Reset Lily's presence to the default status.
+**Description**: Reset Lily's presence to the default status.
-* Required Member Permissions: Administrator
+Required Member Permissions: Administrator

 * **Arguments**:
 None
+---
 ### Command name: `reset`
-* Description: 'Resets' Lily for this guild by deleting all database information relating to this guild
+Description: 'Resets' Lily for this guild by deleting all database information relating to this guild **Required Member Permissions**: Administrator
-* Required Member Permissions: Administrator

 * Arguments:
 None
+---
 ### Command name: `ping`
-* Description: Am I alive?
+Description: Am I alive?

 * Arguments:
 None
+---
 #### Command name: `nickname request`
-* **Description**: Request a new nickname for the server!
+**Description**: Request a new nickname for the server!

 * **Arguments**:
 	* `nickname` - The new nickname you would like - String

+---
 #### Command name: `nickname clear`
-* **Description**: Clear your current nickname
+**Description**: Clear your current nickname

 * **Arguments**:
 None
+---
 #### Command name: `reminder set`
-* **Description**: Set a reminder for some time in the future!
+**Description**: Set a reminder for some time in the future!

 * **Arguments**:
 	* `time` - How long until reminding?
 Format: 1d12h30m / 3d / 26m30s - Coalescing Duration